-Delhi has got a lot of places to offer for those of us who enjoys dining out.
-It’s not necessary to be fancy or high end standard but then once in awhile it’s okay to pamper oneself for a change.
+Delhi has got a lot of places to offer for those of us who enjoy dining out.
+It’s not necessary to be fancy or high-end standard but then once in a while, it’s okay to pamper oneself for a change.
 I do this often not because I have so much to waste around rather a small gesture of appreciation for working hard.
 Also with a dream of owning my own café one day, I like to explore places to see what all things I have to consider later on.
 At times I wonder if the place I am in right now will still function 20 years from now on.
-If yes well and good, but if they no longer exist then this small activity is how I can or people with the same attachment may cast one’s minds back to it which in one form tell story of our own life; mostly about MINE.
+If yes well and good, but if they no longer exist then this small activity is how I can or people with the same attachment may cast one’s minds back to it which in one form tell the story of our own life; mostly about MINE.
 The following are the few places that I usually end up every now and then.

 - Gung – The Palace